FOPEN procedure

 MAX_LINESIZE

-parameter is not used.OPEN_MODE
+parameter is not used.The Oracle Built-in package UTL_FILE.FOPEN

 values supported.This procedure supports write (w), read (r), and append (a) modes to open files.